Efficient solution of symmetric eigenvalue problems from families of coupled systems

 Let $\vec{x}$ in Proposition~\ref{prop:eigen_proj_estimate}~be decomposed as in equation~\eqref{eq:dec_sys}, i.e., $\vec{x} = ^T$.
 Choosing $\vec{v}$ in Eq.~\eqref{eq:bestapprox} so that $\vec{v}_1 = \vec{x}_1$ and using Proposition~\ref{prop:eigen_proj_estimate} leads to

-We conclude that a subspace~$V_2$~should accurately represent $\vec x_2$ component of eigenvectors $\vec{x}$ for $\lambda \in (0, \Lambda)$.
-In this article, such property is guaranteed by constructing $V_2$ using a combination of spectral projection and Chebyshev interpolation of the resolvent.
+We conclude that a subspace~$V_2$~should accurately represent the $\vec x_2$-component of eigenvectors $\vec{x}$ for $\lambda \in (0, \Lambda)$.
+In the proposed method, this approximation is guaranteed by constructing $V_2$ using a combination of spectral projection and Chebyshev interpolation of the resolvent.

 \begin{remark} In the case of multiple eigenvalues, the relative error in eigenvalue $\lambda$ is related to the maximum over the corresponding eigenspace $E_\lambda$:

 All upcoming results generalise to multiple eigenvalues by replacing $\vec{x}$ with $\hat{\vec{x}}$ such that